 Types of Push Notification Campaign

-Both web push notification and mobile push notification are the types of push notifications for eCommerce which can be used to run following push notification campaigns.
+Both web push notification and mobile push notification are the types of push notifications for eCommerce which can be used to run the following push notification campaigns.

 Reminder Push Notification